Biochar application to soils

 Project Developers shall prove that the project does not contribute to substantial environmental and social harms.

-Projects must follow all national, local, and European (if located in Europe) environmental regulations related to, for example, pyrolysis, gasification, waste feedstock management, and biochar spreading on soils.
+Projects must follow all national, local, and European (if located in Europe) environmental regulations, including but not limited to those related to pyrolysis, gasification, waste feedstock management, and biochar spreading on soils.

 Feedstock sustainability risks shall be taken from the Biomass feedstock module.

-Biochar applied to soils must be below the pollutant concentration thresholds outlined in Table 2, defined by the (for WBC-Agro).
+Biochar applied to soils must be below the pollutant concentration thresholds outlined in Table 2, defined by the World Biochar Certificate Guidelines (for WBC-Agro).
 This shall be measured for each production batch.

-Table 2 The thresholds for pollutant concentrations allowed in biochar, as detailed in the .
+Table 2 The thresholds for pollutant concentrations allowed in biochar, as detailed in the World Biochar Certificate Guidelines.

 Substance